sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

 Enter the end address of the IPv4 client address range: 10.0.0.243 Do you want to revert to HTTP as the webConfigurator protocol?: n

-pfSense will use the inputs we provided and configure the interface.
+pfSense will use the inputs ywe provided and configure the interface.
 Press Enter to complete the LAN interface configuration.

 Once the changes apply we see that the IP address of the LAN interface has changed to the IP address that we provided.

-Configuring OPT1 (vtnet2)
+# Configuring OPT1 (vtnet2)

 Enter 2 to select “Set interface(s) IP address”.
 Enter 3 to select the OPT1 interface.